OvertureMaps/transportation-splitter/README.md

 ```python
 split_transportation(spark, sc, input_path, output_path, wkt_filter="POLYGON(...)", SplitConfig(split_at_connectors=False, lr_columns_to_include=["road_flags"]))
 ```

 If you are using databricks you can also add this repo as a git folder, see instructions [here](https://docs.databricks.com/en/repos/repos-setup.html).

-If you are using databricks you can also add this repo as a git folder, see instructions [here](https://docs.databricks.com/en/repos/repos-setup.html).